dolfdijkstra/ss-crawler/fw-ss-crawler-core/src/main/bin/README.txt

 -max (OPTIONAL) <maximum number of full pages to be crawled>.
 If not specified -uriHelperFactory (OPTIONAL) <a classname extending com.fatwire.dta.sscrawler.util.UriHelperFactory if you need a special implementation for uri parsing>.
 Normally no need to set this.
 For CS6.2 you need to set it tocom.fatwire.dta.sscrawler.util.DecodingUriHelperFactory.

+PROXY SUPPORT
+Add to the start script, with the correct values for your environment.
+At this moment there is no support for proxu authentication. set JAVA_OPTS=-Dhttp.proxyhost=myproxy -Dhttp.proxyport=8080

 REPORTS: